 CHEJ’s Small Grants program focuses on addressing environmental threats and associated public health harms.

-Proposals are due August 3, 2018 and the project must be completed and a final report submitted by May 17, 2019.
+Proposals are due February 2, 2024.
+Your project must be complete, and your final report submitted by September 6, 2024.

-If you are a grassroots group, but are not incorporated and do not have a bank account, you will need to find an organization that can accept the funds for your groups, such as a faith-based organization or other non-profit who will serve as your “fiscal sponsor.”
+If you are a grassroots group, but are not incorporated and do not have a bank account, you will need to find an organization that can accept the funds for your group.
+Consider such as a faith-based organization or another non-profit who will serve as your “fiscal sponsor.”

-The deadline for submitting your application is August 3, 2018.
-Applications should be submitted to CHEJ at firstname.lastname@example.org or you can send it by mail to CHEJ, P.O.
-Box 6806, Falls Church, VA 22046 (must be postmarked no later than Aug.
-3, 2018).
-If you have questions, feel free to give us a call at 614-539-1471 or send an email to email@example.com.
+The deadline for submitting your application is February 2, 2024.
+Applications must be submitted to CHEJ at firstname.lastname@example.org or you can send it by mail to CHEJ, P.O.
+Box 6806, Falls Church, VA 22046 (must be postmarked no later than Feburary 2, 2024).
+Please check our application form carefully for more specifics on our guidelines.